 Though smaller utilities make up most utilities in South Carolina, they are among the oldest systems and tend to struggle with more viability-related issues.
 Smaller utilities also have less resources to confront challenges and make necessary improvements.
-This use of SLFRF aims to provide resources to close the gap in utilities' abilities to apply for funding and address infrastructure deficiencies to preserve water resources.
+This use of SLFRF aims to provide resources to close the gap in utilities' abilities to apply for funding and address infrastructure deficiencies to preserve water resources (see the "Donalds-Due West Water & Sewer Authority - Water System Improvements" Project Spotlight below as an example).